Don’t talk to me about behaviour! Students should just behave.

 Fig 3

-From these profiles, we were able to identify specific, key areas that enhanced PE teaching across the whole department and elevated the teaching on the individual to a new level.
+From these profiles, we were able to identify specific, key areas that enhanced PE teaching across the whole department and elevated the teaching of the individual to a new level.

-The impact of just making teachers more self-aware, gave a significant uplift.
-The personal, agreed, actions help transform the culture and achievement across the whole department.
+The impact of just making teachers more self-aware gave a significant uplift.
+The personal, agreed actions helped transform the culture and achievement across the whole department.

 References